octomation/go-module/README.md

 ## 💡 Idea

-Define a powerful template that quickly creates a new Go module from scratch.
+Define a powerful template that quickly creates a new Go module.
 Not only does it provide a starting point for new projects, but it comes equipped with pre-configured ci/cd and inventory.